php-ru/symfony-docs-ru/quick_tour/the_architecture.rst

 Thanks to Symfony's service handling, you can *extend* Symfony in many ways, like by creating an event subscriber or a security voter for complex authorization rules.
 Let's add a new filter to Twig called ``greet``.
 How?
-Just create a class that extends ``AbstractExtension``::
+Create a class that extends ``AbstractExtension``::

     // src/Twig/GreetExtension.php